 Please see our list of ongoing studies below.

 This study seeks 7-17 year olds who are diagnosed with Tourette’s syndrome or have undiagnosed tics for at least one year, as well as 7-17 year olds without tics or a history of tics.
 The purpose of this research is to learn about brain activity in children with Tourette syndrome.
 The study comprises one clinical visit and 4+ (up to 10) MRI scan sessions scheduled at your convenience.
 During these visits participants will also be asked to perform different behavioral and cognitive tasks outside of the scanner while parents fill out online questionnaires.
 Participants will be compensated for their time.
-Contact us for more information at brainstudy@ucsd.edu for more information.
+Contact us for more information at brainstudy@ucsd.edu.

 The study team member will meet you on campus.
 During your visit, questionnaires and other study documents will be completed.
 If this will be your first time in an MRI scanner, a mock scan may be completed.
 This is a simulation of the real MRI scan.
 It provides you with an opportunity to see the scanning environment and get a better understanding of what a real scan is like.
 We are then able to determine if you can tolerate lying still for the scan portion of the study.